Tourism Collingwood: Things to Do, Events & Attractions

 When you’re looking for a bite to eat, Collingwood sure delivers on that front.
 There is a wide variety of restaurants and cafes to match every palette, from award-winning BBQ at TheSmoke, to the best Greek dishes at Fig & Feta.
 Not to mention, every Saturday morning from May to Thanksgiving the downtown hosts a great outdoor farmer’s market with fresh local products.

 Situated between the Niagara Escarpment and beautiful Georgian Bay, Collingwood is fortunate to be surrounded by a locale that is top notch for nature adventures.
 Whether for a light stroll more challenging hike, the Collingwood trails network as well as the various Bruce Trail loops will have you in pure bliss.
 If you’re looking to take a splash in the refreshing Georgian Bay, Sunset Point Park is the place to go.
-The shale beach is surrounded by beautiful landscaping as well as an amazing local chip wagon, the Chipper, that serves your classic food truck favourites.
+The shale beach is surrounded by beautiful landscaping as well as an amazing local chip wagon, The Chipper, that serves your classic food truck favourites.
 Also make sure to check out the ice cream shop for a delicious treat, and the eco kids’ playground located nearby.

-The Collingwood harbour is the Town most prominent landmark of course.
+The Collingwood harbour is the town’s most prominent landmark of course.
 The Heritage Trail will take you out to the docks where you can take boat tours of the harbour as well as gain some more knowledge of the and historical stories of the ship building industry as you stand on the same pier that the ships were launched from only decades ago.

 The Town of Collingwood is full of family hot spots with everything from bowling and go-karting to Hummer tours of the area.
 A few stops you won’t want to miss include the famous Scenic Caves Nature Adventures and the Blue Mountain Village.
 Scenic Caves will have you amazed by the beauty of the Niagara Escarpment as you wander through the caves and pass by many amazing lookout points.
 What’s more, the zip lining and treetop canopy walking will have you seeing the Town of Collingwood from a completely new perspective.